Bus Tours USA

 This morning we want to check out the original film location of Maggie's Diner from the cult movie "Wild Hogs" with John Travolta in Madrid.
 After taking a group picture our tour takes us past Mesas, cottonwood trees and continues on the gentle winding road to Laguna Pueblo where the Spaniards built the mission church, which we will visit.
 Just in time for dinner, we will reach the hotel El Rancho in Gallup after riding several more beautiful miles through Indian Territory.
 The heydays are gone, but there once was a time when famous Hollywood stars met up here.
 Ronald Reagan slept in room 103; Humphrey Bogart in room 213, Doris Day in room 109, Kirk Douglas stayed in 105, Gregory Peck in 111.
 The Marx brothers resided in room 118, John Wayne recovered in room 100 after a long days ride and for Hermann the German room 101 is regularly reserved for the night.

 After a hearty breakfast in the "El Rancho" we will drive the former Route 666 to the North, straight through Navajo country.
-After some 95 appealing miles, we will arrive after passing through Shiprock and Teec Nos Pos to the four corners, the single point in the United States, where the boundaries of four states come together: Colorado, Utah, New Mexico and Arizona.
-Another highlight on this motorcycle tour is Monument Valley.
+After some 95 appealing miles, we will arrive after passing through Shiprock and Teec Nos Pos to the Four Corners, the single point in the United States, where the boundaries of four states come together: Colorado, Utah, New Mexico and Arizona.
+Another highlight on this bus tour is Monument Valley.
 We will spend the night appropriately in the Navajo reservation near the Canyon de Chelly in Chinle.

 We will have breakfast today at Westside Lilo's Café, an original 66 restaurant owned by an expatriate German, who ensures that all the guests in Seligman are well fed.
 Through Kingman we continue on to Las Vegas / Nevada and directly on to the Las Vegas Boulevard.
 The accommodation is booked in the legendary The Mirage which is an ideal starting point for a stroll right on the Strip.
 Do whatever your heart desires: visit one of the many world-class shows or dive into the nightlife of the city, the afternoon and evening are of course at your disposal.

 The last day "on the road" starts today.
-Past picturesque coastal towns we continue along the Highway 1 and see the Pacific with its white sandy beaches on the legendary Pacific coast and continue towards Los Angeles.
-From Oceanside on we will take the Interstate straight to Los Angeles to Santa Monica Boulevard.
-Our Route 66 adventure tour ends here at the pier of Santa Monica, where we will spend our last night directly on the promenade.
-During our final dinner we will reminisce about our dream journey.
+From Barstow we will travel the last miles on the Route 66 to Victorville and then take the Interstate straight to Los Angeles.
+Our Route 66 bus tour ends here at the Pier of Santa Monica, where we will spend our last night directly on the promenade.
+During our final dinner we will reminisce about our common bus tour.

 Route 66 Dream Bus Tour - what's included: